mcaceresb/mcaceresb.github.io/about.md

 permalink: /about/
 ---

-My name is Mauricio Cáceres Bravo.
+My name is Mauricio M. Cáceres Bravo.
 I was born in Lima, Peru, and moved to Utah when I was 17.
 I completed my undergraduate studies at the University of Utah, where I double-majored in economics and mathematics.
 After college I worked as a credit risk analyst for a local bank for a